PlainOlSoapBar/Is-the-Escalator-Broken/README.md

 # Is the Escalator Broken?

 Is the Escalator Broken?
 (ITEB for short) tracks user-reported downtime of the escalator in the Cal Poly Pomona Library.
-First s#lo web-dev project lmao, will be messy and probably take a long time to do but let's see where this goes.
+First solo web-dev project lmao, will be messy and probably take a long time to do but let's see where this goes.

 ## Stack